FASD Key Worker Program – North Peace

-The Keyworker program has several family and community based services.
-Family based services are provided within family’s homes and the community.
+The Key Worker program has several family and community-based services.
+Family-based services are provided within the family’s home and community.
 Services range from sharing information on FASD through to direct home support.
-During home support, a Keyworker will work with families in their home to connect them to needed resources, support them through the diagnostic process, and work with caregivers to build caregiver skills in reducing challenging in the home.
+During home support, a key worker will work with families in their home to connect them to needed resources, support them through the diagnostic process and work with caregivers to build caregiver skills to reduce challenges in the home.

-Community based service include education and promotion of information on FASD and the prevention of FASD.
-The keyworker works with other organizations and community partners to increase awareness within the communities served.
+Community-based service includes education and information on FASD and the prevention of FASD.
+The key worker works with other organizations and community partners to increase awareness within the communities served.
 This can include anything from holding parent support groups through to attending community health fairs, to presenting information at conferences, gatherings, or to groups.